Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Method

 The formulation of the dependence graph $\mathcal G$ introduced earlier assumes knowledge of the underlying transition dynamics $\mathbf P$.
-In practice, however, the transition model is often unknown or only partially observable, making it infeasible to construct the exact dependence graph.
-In fact, prior works either assume that the graph is given \citep{qu2020scalable}, or use predefined structures \citep{ma2024efficient}.
+In practice, however, the transition model is often unknown, necessitating the use of approximate or heuristic graphs.
+In fact, prior works either assume that the graph is given \citep{qu2020scalable}, or use predefined structures \citep{ma2024efficient, jing2024distributed}.
 In this section, we consider how an approximate graph $\mathcal G'$ can be used in place of the true graph.
-We first establish a condition under which the resulting policy gradient remains accurate.
+We first establish a condition under which the estimate policy gradient remains accurate.